- Plan Your Visit

 - Get Involved

 Our Chatfield location is a model of public gardening in a natural and agricultural setting.
-In addition to a large pumpkin patch, corn maze and community supporting agriculture program, the garden is home to a wildflower garden, trial gardens and a nature preserve.
+In addition to a large pumpkin patch, corn maze and community supporting agriculture program, the garden is home to a wildflower garden, trial gardens and a working farm.

 Designed for students pursuing a career in the field of horticulture, our internships provide the opportunity for students to put their classroom learning to work in real-world situations and obtain valuable hands-on work experience.
 While our focus is on public horticulture, our horticulture, horticultural therapy and plant records interns learn about plants in alpine regions as well as in prairie ecosystems during the season.